 - when you need to pay a rent deposit or rent in advance to move into another property (but we will normally only consider this if you are moving to a cheaper property because of a shortfall at your current address)

 We cannot pay discretionary housing payments to help with the following costs:

-- a shortfall between your council tax and the amount of local council tax support you receive services included in your rent which cannot be met by housing benefit (eg heating, meals, water rates, etc)
+- a shortfall between your rent and the amount of housing benefit or universal credit you receive for services included in your rent which cannot be met by housing benefit or universal credit (eg heating, meals, water rates, etc)

 - extra payments you are making on top of your normal rent to clear rent arrears

 - reduced income caused by sanctions or reductions in benefit, for example, a reduction applied to your benefit as a result of not attending a work-focused interview or a jobseekers allowance employment sanction